-We investigate the effect of Covid-19 public health crisis on the stock market, in particular, on S\&P 500.
-We primarily focus on S\&P 500 reaction to Covid-19 cases and deaths, local spread, and Covid-19 related Google searches.
+We investigate the effect of COVID-19 public health crisis on the stock market, in particular, on the S\&P 500 index.
+We primarily focus on the impact of COVID-19 cases and deaths, local spread, and COVID-19 related Google searches on S\&P 500.
 Figure~\ref{fig:GR_SNP_timeplot} shows the movements of abnormal S\&P 500 price and volatility from January 13, 2020 to May 29, 2020.
-The top panel reveals the precipitous drop of S\&P 500 price compare to last seven months prices (Eq.~\ref{eq:AP}).
-Historic high volatility (Eq.~\ref{eq:rt}) is depicted in the bottom panel.
+The top panel illustrates the precipitous drop of S\&P 500 price compared to the movements in prices during the last seven months (Eq.~\ref{eq:AP}).
+The historic high volatility (Eq.~\ref{eq:rt}) is depicted in the bottom panel.

-we start our analysis with the Spearman's rank correlation test.
-We calculate correlations between the daily abnormal S\&P 500 closing price $AP$ and the daily Covid-19 cases and deaths, and daily occurrences of higher order structures in the spread network at different time lags.
-For example, at $lag~1$ we compute correlation of $AP$ at day $t$ with Covid-19 cases and deaths, and higher order network structures, all at day $t-1$.
+We start our analysis with the Spearman's rank correlation test.
+We calculate correlations between the daily abnormal S\&P 500 closing price, $AP$ and the daily COVID-19 cases and deaths, and daily occurrences of higher order structures in the spread network at different time lags.
+For example, at $lag~1$ we compute correlation of $AP$ at day $t$ with COVID-19 cases and deaths, and higher order network structures, all at day $t-1$.
 These lag correlations evaluate the directionality of the relationships.
-Figure~\ref{fig:Corr_covid19} shows the box plots which combined correlations between each Covid-19 cases and deaths variable and $AP$ at different $lag$.
-Here we build two box plots at each lag: one for Covid-19 cases and deaths in the US (four valuables), and another for Covid-19 cases and deaths in the World (four valuables).
-Similarly, Figure~\ref{fig:Corr_spread} represents the box plots that combined correlations between each eleven local spread variables and $AP$ at different $lag$.
+Figure~\ref{fig:Corr_covid19} shows the box plots which combine correlations between each COVID-19 cases and deaths variable and $AP$ at different $lag$.
+Here we build two box plots at each lag: one for COVID-19 cases and deaths in the US (four variables), and another for COVID-19 cases and deaths in the World (four variables).
+Similarly, Figure~\ref{fig:Corr_spread} represents the box plots that combined correlations between each eleven local spread variable and $AP$ at different $lag$.